jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 # **Visualize a story in Python**

-### **Task 1.
+### **Part 1.
 Imports and data loading**

-For EDA of the data, import the data and packages that will be most helpful, such as pandas, numpy, and matplotlib.
+For EDA of the data, the following code was used to import the necessary libraries:

 ``` python
 # Import libraries